-Capstone Design in the Department of Mechanical Engineering has been in existence with more or less the same requirements since 1981.
-These requirements have taken several forms over the years including a joint course with Industrial Engineering (from 1985 to 2010) and with Electrical and Computer Engineering (2003 to 2005), but it has always been a three-credit-hour course until the fall of 2010.
+Capstone Design in the Department of Mechanical Engineering at the University of Houston has been in existence with more or less the same requirements since 1981.
+The course itself has taken several forms over the years including a joint course with Industrial Engineering (from 1985 to 2010) and with Electrical and Computer Engineering (2003 to 2005).
+It was a three-credit-hour course until the fall of 2010.
 Currently, the capstone design requirement is two, “mechanical engineering only”, three-credit-hour courses taken in the fall (MECE 4340) and continued in the spring (MECE 4341).
-For the fall 2010 and spring 2011, the course had 75 students working in 19 teams on 14 different projects.
-(Multiple teams are allowed to work on the same projects under certain conditions.)
+For the fall 2015 and spring 2016, the course had 147 students working in 39 teams on 34 different projects, including 8 projects related to the designing, building and competing in the 2016 Formula SAE competition in Lincoln, NE, June 14 through June 18, 2016.
+The UH team finished 26th out of 80 entrants.
+Multiple teams are allowed to work on the same projects under certain conditions.

 On this website you will find the current “Call for Projects” and the “Project Solicitation Form.”
 Should you have any questions regarding the Capstone Design Program, please call or email me.
 I look forward to hearing from you.

 Email: rbb [at] uh [dot] edu